natecostello/van_two_point_oh/blog/2021-10-27-ltrack/ltrack.md

 ![remove rear fastener](12-rear-fastener-removed.jpeg)
 _Step 12_

-13. For the remaining holes moving out from middle-ish:
+13. For the remaining hole location moving outward from middle-ish:
     1. Install transfer screw
     ![transfer screw](13a-install-transfer-screw.jpeg)
     _Step 13.1_

-    2. Pivot l-track on middle-ish fastener to cross scribe with the transfer screw
+    2. Pivot L-track on the middle-ish fastener to cross scribe the location with the transfer screw

-14. After all holes are scribed, take down, and for each hole:
+14. After all locations are scribed, take down, and for each hole location:
     1. Punch intersections
     ![punch](14a-punch-intersections.jpeg)
     _Step 14.1_
-    * 14b drill hole
+    2. Drill hole
     ![drill](14b-drill-holes.jpeg)
     _Step 14.2_